CaioMaxximus/onionpy-visual-chat/README.md

   <img src="src/assets/logo_onio_py.png" alt="Project Logo" width="200">
 </p>

-A graphical application for hosting and connecting to onion-based chat services, enabling the creation of multiple independent Tor hidden services with minimal setup.
+A graphical application for hosting and connecting to onion-based chat stateless servers P2P, enabling the creation of multiple independent Tor hidden services with minimal setup.
 Built with CustomTkinter, asyncio, and the Tor control library Stem.